captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 But no rules for us.
 ---
-So!
-I uh…
+AirBnB was the right call, yes?
 ---
+Your mom's cousin's place could have been
+---
+weird.
+---
+Ok, good.
+---
+Glad we are in agreement.
+---
+So, I have like uh
+---
 I have like
----
-I have
 ---
 I went to Trader Joe’s
 ---